grscwf/twin-mt/nero-paths.md

 - Hard is tricky, but a little forgiving, and maybe easier than 1st Floor Hard.
   - There are several retryable loops.
   - The player can easily avoid a bad ending that they've stumbled into before.
 The action that leads to the bad ending is obvious, and there's always an alternative.
   - The bad endings aren't necessarily obvious beforehand.
-This helps amp up frustration against Ivex and make the good ending more satisfying.
+This helps amp up frustration against Ivex and makes the good ending more satisfying.

-## 2nd Floor Easy
+### 2nd Floor Easy
 - Player has done 1st Floor Hard.
 Nero has escaped the 1st floor and has the mirror.
 - (1) Read spellbook, to find out about gems and teleport spell.
 - (2) Use mirror and poltergeist device in lion room to immobilize lion.
 - (3) Get a blank gem from the lion room.
-- (4) Energize the gem.
+- (4) Energize the gem with teleport.

-## 2nd Floor Hard
+### 2nd Floor Hard
 - Nero has escaped the 1st floor but doesn't have the mirror.
 - This is a somewhat tricky timing puzzle.
 - Nero needs the gem in the blob.
-  - Nero is not going to enter the blob without a way to escape, which is wearing the ring and using a rope.
+  - Nero is not going to enter the blob without a way to escape, which is wearing the ring.
   - The ring has a short timer:
     - Wearing it makes it glow green.
     - After one action, it glows yellow.
     - If Nero doesn't take it off when it's yellow, it turns red and locks on.
-This is Bad Ending: Stiffened Harsh (lion is hunting) or Mild (lion is not hunting).
+      - This is Bad Ending: Stiff Harsh or Stiff Mild.
   - Entering the blob alone will not get the gem.
-    - This can be repeated a few times, as long as the player remembers to remove the ring after.
+    - This can be repeated, as long as the player remembers to remove the ring after.
     - After two failures, suggest doing something else.
   - Nero needs to get the lion to enter the blob with him, which distracts the blob enough to let Nero get the gem.
     - Nero is not able to overpower the lion.
-    - Nero has to get the lion to chase him, and wrestle him into the blob.
+    - Nero has to get the lion to chase him into the blob.
   - The lion has two chase modes:
-    - "Make drone" is slow and relentless.
+    - "Assimilate" is slow and relentless.
       - Nero can evade the lion indefinitely in a room, and take any number of actions in the room.
       - Moving to another room will drop everything Nero is holding, but not the ring if he's wearing it.
-      - The lion is not going to dive into the blob if Nero does.
+      - The lion is not going to chase Nero into the blob.
     - "Hunt" is fast and feral:
       - After any action, Nero is forced into an adjacent room after dropping everything (but not the ring, if he's wearing it).
-      - If Nero dives into the blob, the lion does too.
+      - The lion will chase Nero into the blob.
-  - Nero has to be wearing the ring to dive into the blob.
+  - Nero has to start the lion hunting before wearing the ring.
+The other order never works:
+    - Put on ring.
+    - Start lion hunting, ring turns yellow and Nero is starting to feel stiff.
+    - Any action now will fail to evade the lion.
+    - This is Bad Ending: Hunted Harsh.
+  - To enter the blob with the lion:
-  - The lion has to be hunting.
+    - Nero has to be wearing the ring, and the lion has to be hunting.
+    - He can't start this in the Extraction room:
+      - Start lion hunting.
-  - If Nero puts on the ring in the Extraction room, the lion hunts him to the hallway, and then he has to take off the ring.
+      - Put on ring, the lion hunts him into the Hallway, the ring turns yellow.
+      - He has to take off the ring.
+    - So Nero has to start in the hallway:
+      - Start lion hunting.
-  - So Nero has to put the ring on in the hallway, and have the lion hunt him into the Extraction room.
+      - Put on ring, the lion hunts him into the Extraction room, th ering turns yellow.
+      - Dive into the blob, lion chases him in.
-  - So, the next problem is, the door to the Extraction room is on a timer.
+  - The next problem is, the door to the Extraction room is on a timer.
     - From the Hallway, touching the gem on the door will cause it to play a fanfare, then open the next turn, then close the turn after.
     - This is what the statue is for.
       - Pulling down the statue will start it falling.